Statement from Chief Executive Hannah Davies following The Health Foundation report on premature mortality rates

 Today (Tuesday, July 8 2025), The Health Foundation has released a report on how regional inequalities are impacting the rates of premature deaths in England and Wales.

-Our Executive Director Hannah Davies has released a statement following the publication of the report:
+Our Chief Executive Hannah Davies has released a statement following the publication of the report:

 Hannah Davies, Chief Executive of the Northern Health Science Alliance and Executive Director of Health Equity North, said: “The Health Foundation’s latest analysis lays bare the stark and deeply rooted inequalities in premature death rates across England and Wales – inequalities that are felt acutely here in the North.
 It confirms what Health Equity North has consistently evidenced: that the structural determinants of health, such as poverty, poor education, insecure work, and long-term regional underinvestment, are driving a public health crisis that shortens lives and widens disparities.